About Neal Barrett, Jr.

 In the 1970's, Barrett became known for several science fiction/fantasy novels, culminating in the Aldair quartet, which was completed in the early 80's.

 Barrett became even more widely known in the 80's for a series of successes in both long and short form, including the novels Through Darkest America, Dawn's Uncertain Light, and The Hereafter Gang and the shorter works "A Day at the Fair", "Ginny Sweethips' Flying Circus", and "Stairs".
 In the 90's and 00's, Barrett was prolific writing for the comics, including collaborations with Joe R. Lansdale and Andrew Vachss.
 He also turned his hand to crime fiction, creating the successful "Blues" and Wiley Moss novels.
-In the 90's and into 00's, Barrett continued writing an increasingly harder to pin down long and short works, including the short novel Piggs and the novels Interstate Dreams and The Prince of Christler-Coke.
+In the 90's and into 00's, Barrett continued writing long and short works that were becoming increasingly harder to slot into a genre, including the short novel Piggs and the novels Interstate Dreams and The Prince of Christler-Coke.
 In the 00's, Barrett also wrote two well received fantasy novels that were marketed to a young adult audience.

-Since at least the 1980's, Barrett has done a variety of "franchise" projects that many writers would consider work-for-hire, but which Barrett has always managed to treat like an artform--whether it's a Daniel Boone or Hardy Boys novel in the 80's, a Judge Dread or Babylon 5 novel in the 90's, or a Dungeon's and Dragons novel in the year 2000.
+Starting in at least the 1980's, Barrett wrote a variety of "franchise" novels that many writers would consider work-for-hire, but which Barrett has always managed to treat like an art form, whether a Daniel Boone or Hardy Boys novel in the 80's, a Judge Dread or Babylon 5 novel in the 90's, or a Dungeon's and Dragons novel in the year 2000.

 Free Online Reading by Neal Barrett, Jr.